ContinuousEngineeringQuickstarts/baseline/CONTRIBUTING.md

 8. **Images**: If the documentation includes images, ensure that they are clear, relevant, and include alt text for accessibility.
 9. **Code Snippets**: If the documentation includes code snippets, ensure that they are correct and useful.
 Consider including a reference to a full example if possible.

-### Documentation Pull Request Review
+### Documentation Pull Request
 When creating a pull request, consider reading the [Pull Request Guide][pr-guide] before submitting a pull request.
 For a pull request to be accepted, it must meet the following criteria:

 - Ensure PR message aligns with [Pull Request message guidelines](./docs/contributors/DEV_GUIDE.md#pull-request-message) for the project.
 - Your PR must be signed off.
 See the [Sign-off Guidelines](./docs/contributors/DEV_GUIDE.md#commit-sign-off) for more details.
 - Automated checks all pass.
-See the [Automated Pull Request Checks](./docs/contributors/DEV_GUIDE.md#automated-pull-request-checks) section for more information.
+See the [Automated Pull Request Checks](./docs/contributors/DEV_GUIDE.md#automated-pr-checks) section for more information.
 - Maintainers have successfully reviewed the pull request.

 The factory won't merge your changes until it has the tests passing against the *current* `HEAD` of `main` - but don't worry, whilst the tests *continue* to pass it will automatically merge your pull request into main and rerun the tests.
 As you can imagine, this can take a little while if the merge queue is long.
-Tide will also automatically attempt to batch up passing changes, but if the batch fails, it will resort to merging the pull requests one by one.
-Full details can be found in the [Pull Request Submit Process](./docs/contributors/DEV_GUIDE.md#pull-request-submit-process) guide.

-If the retest against `HEAD` of `main` fail, then it will notify you on the pull request, and you'll need to make some changes (and potentially get a new LGTM).
-See the [Testing and Merge Workflow](/docs/contributors/DEV_GUIDE.md#testing-and-merge-workflow) section for more information.
+Full details can be found in the [Pull Request Submit Process](./docs/contributors/DEV_GUIDE.md#pull-request-process) guide.

 ---